 The request for information is the first step in the procurement process.
 Proposals can be submitted by private and state-owned enterprises.
 The ammunition is intended for short-range air defense systems.

-About the ZSU-23-4 "Shilka"
+About ZSU-23-4 "Shilka"

 The Soviet self-propelled anti-aircraft gun, which began mass production in 1964, the ZSU-23-4 "Shilka", is armed with a quad automatic 23-mm cannon.

-About the ZU-23
+About ZU-23

 The rate of fire of the ZU-23 is 2,000 rounds per minute, the firing range is 2,500 m.
-The unit can be transferred from the stowed position to the combat position in 30 seconds.
+The installation can be transferred from the stowed position to the combat position in 30 seconds.

 Read also on the topic: